-By William S. Mutch, CMA Financial Officer Buildings and Grounds & Campus Development University of Calgary Calgary, Alberta, Canada recognize the cost of using up long lived assets (depreciation) in general purpose external financial statements; and, disclose information about depreciable assets and depreciation.
+By William S. Mutch.
+CMA Financial Officer Buildings and Grounds & Campus Development University of Calgary Calgary.
+Alberta, Canada recognize the cost of using up long lived assets (depreciation) in general purpose external financial statements; and.

 ASB's Statement 93 requires that all not-for-profit organizations do two things: